verhas/javageci/DOCUGEN.md

 #### Segments for Snippets

 The snippets are inserted into segments like any other generated code.
-These segment, however, are usually not editor-fold segments.
+These segments, however, are usually not editor-fold segments.
 Editor fold segments are useful for Java code, but are not useful for markdown or other documentation format.
 When the framework Java::Geci is searching the segments in source codes it uses segment split helpers.
 These helper